giorgossyme4/ham-spam-filtering/README.md

+# ham spam filtering

-An implementation of ham-spam filtering with ID3 and Naive Bayes Algorithms.
+An implementation of ham-spam filtering using Machine Learing (ID3 and Naive Bayes Algorithms).